Texas Disposal Systems Landfill FAQ

 What if I have large or bulky items to dispose?

 We will likely accept the items at the landfill or a transfer station.
-Please consult our Waste Wizard for information, or contact the nearest TDS landfill or transfer station near you.
+Please consult our Waste Wizard for information, which you can download and sign up for through Google Play and the App Store.
+You can also contact the nearest TDS landfill or transfer station near you.

 If your interested in having large or bulky items picked up, contact our offices directly at (800) 375-8375 to schedule collection.
 Our staff will advise you of limitations and additional charges for the curbside service.